 In the Seasonal Activities folder will be a folder for each holiday, beginning of the year and end of the year activities as well as a test prep folder.

-Assessments is where you will put previous state exams, base line assessments from previous years and any assessment questions banks you need to grab from when planning lessons.
+Assessments are where you will put previous state exams, baseline assessments from previous years, and any assessment questions banks you need to grab from when planning lessons.

 Professional Development will have a folder for each workshop you attend.
 Bonus points if you get physical papers and take a photo of them and throw them into that folder – adios, bulky professional development binder!